COVID-19 (Coronavirus) and children with ARPKD

 - they take a high level of immunosuppressive drugs

 - they are thought to be at higher risk for other reasons.

 If your child is at increased risk, he or she will be classed as ‘clinically extremely vulnerable’.
 Your child’s treatment team will explain what steps you should take to protect your child from COVID-19.
-See the information below on shielding.
+The shielding programme has ended (see later).

 Children who have high blood pressure (hypertension) are probably no more likely to get seriously ill from COVID-19 than children with normal blood pressure.
 If your child is taking medicine to reduce his or her blood pressure, they should keep taking it.